7 Day Family Itinerary

 Explore Paliki peninsula, first visiting Xi Beach with it’s great red sand.
 Xi an ideal place to spend a few hours with your kids as it also has facilities for snacks and lunch as well as watersports.
 Very close by to Xi is Aqua Park – a water park with 5 exciting waterslides, play soccer, darts, volleyball or table tennis and join in with other children’s activities.
-Grab your binoculars and bird watch at Livadi Marshes, or rent a boat from Boat Rentals at Lixouri to explore the seas.
-You can get a lunch and swim at the sandy, shallow and safe beaches of Lepeda, Lagadakia, Vatsa.
+Grab your binoculars and bird watch at Livadi Marshes, or have your lunch and swim at the sandy, shallow and safe beaches of Lepeda, Lagadakia, Vatsa.

 You’ll not want miss Petani beach.
 It has some sandy areas, plenty of rock pools and rocky shoreline to explore, it’s dramatic and wild!
 Or take to the seas in a self rental motor boat from Escape Boat Rentals located in Lixouri port.
 If you are looking for an organised boat tour the best on the island is with Melissa Fishing Boat Tour departing from Agia Kyriaki.
 They take you to explore the beautiful remote Fteri and Amidi beaches, and you can try your hand at fishing.
 End your day at Porto Atheras and have dinner by the beach in the bay at Drosos Taverna, or visit Ladokola stin Plagia Restaurant, at Damoulianata, run by twin brothers Christos & Spyros.